Statistical analysis is a big, complex and fascinating area of study.

 Here we first need a little stats terminology.

-- Dependent Variable: In customer feedback the dependent variable will normally be a proxy for an important business measure such as Net Promoter Score, Customer Satisfaction, “Would recommend” score.
+- Dependent Variable: In customer feedback the dependent variable will normally be a proxy for an important business measure such as customer loyalty.
+Net Promoter Score, Customer Satisfaction, Customer Effort Score are all examples of this style of proxy .
 If you are lucky you will have access to the direct business measure for the respondent: share of wallet, revenue, profit, etc.